Does $700 Credit Limit Make it Worth It?

 |

-Compared to other Concora Credit Inc Credit Cards
+Milestone is similar to other Concora Credit Inc credit cards

-Another card that we are going to compare with is the First Premier Mastercard.
-When you apply for the First Premier Mastercard, you may get credit limits ranging from $300 to $700.
+Compared to First Premier Bank Credit Cards - When you apply for the First Premier Mastercard, you may get credit limits ranging from $300 to $700.
 We are going to compare the Milestone with the $700 credit limit version since we would be at least be comparing apples and apples.
-If you look at the comparison table above, you will notice that aside First Premier not only charges both an annual fee and a monthly fee, they also charge a program fee.
+If you look at the comparison table above, you will notice that First Premier not only charges both an annual fee and a monthly fee, they also charge a one-time program fee.
 Furthermore, they charge a monthly fee during the first year whereas Milestone and most other credit cards do not charge any monthly fee during the first year at all but rather start charging them from the second year onwards.
 The Total Fee to Credit Limit ratio is 32.9% and 24.8% for the first and second year respectively.
 This ratio is quite similar to Milestone.

 - Decent Starting Credit Limit - $700 is a decent starting credit limit for a subprime credit card.
 This is an improvement from the $300 limits that previous Milestone credit cards has.
 A $700 credit limit allows a rebuilder to put more of their monthly spending on the card while rebuilding with a $300 credit card usually just involves putting your netflix on autopay and that's it!